Putting Feelings Into Words: 3 Ways to Explain What You Feel

 How your thoughts can help you manage your feelings more effectively

 Posted Jan 17, 2015

-Have you ever had troubles finding the words for what you’re feeling or thinking?
+Have you ever had trouble finding the words for what you’re feeling or thinking?
 Most of us have encountered this difficulty at some time or another.
 It often happens just when we most need to be able to explain ourselves – when we’re feeling something particularly strongly or in a crisis or just want to communicate a strong feeling.
-If it happens to you more than it seems to happen to other people you know, you may be part of the 10% of the population who suffers from a problem called “alexithymia.”
-It’s a fancy name that comes from Greek and means an inability to find words for emotions.
-The psychoanalyst Peter Sifneos came up with the term in the early 1970’s.

 I have long believed that alexithymia can and should be treated in talk therapy with some slight changes in the therapeutic stance.
-(I’ve listed some of my articles on the topic below in the readings section.)
 Stijn Vanheule, Paul Verhaeghe and Mattias Desmet, clinicians and researchers at Ghent University in Belgium, have come up with a successful system for working with alexithymia in psychoanalytic psychotherapy.
 But you do not have to be a psychotherapist to use this system.
 If you have difficulty finding words for your own feelings, these three suggestions can help you begin to make that connection; and when you are making connections between your feelings and language, you will start to find better ways to manage both the feelings and difficult situations.
 You can also use these three techniques with loved ones and children who you want to help learn to talk about their feelings.

 Three ways to get better at knowing, thinking and saying what you are feeling: